aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

   }
 });
 ```

-> **NOTE: You can only create 1 cluster per stack.** If you have a use-case for multiple clusters per stack, > or would like to understand more about this limitation, see https://github.com/aws/aws-cdk/issues/10073.

 In order to interact with your cluster through `kubectl`, you can use the `aws
 eks update-kubeconfig` [AWS CLI command](https://docs.aws.amazon.com/cli/latest/reference/eks/update-kubeconfig.html)